nus-cs2030s/2324-s2/docs/00-overview.md

 A programming language is the medium in which programmers can express their intention and construct software, and thus is critical to supporting the aims above.
 With the appropriate features and tools, one can tame the complexity of software, make the code written friendlier to other programmers, and easier to evolve.
 The third aim of CS2030/S is thus to expand the students' minds on different ways one can construct software and the principles behind some of the programming language constructs.
 In particular, CS2030/S focuses on *objects*, *types*, and *functions*, as three key constructs for building programmer-friendly software.
 It covers both object-oriented and functional paradigms as two different approaches to constructing software, with a strong emphasis on type safety.

 The final aim of CS2030/S is to introduce students to programming language concepts and to bridge them from introductory programming to advanced modules such as programming language design and implementation.
 Part of CS2030/S introduces students to the design decisions behind some of the constraints and the workings behind the programming language compilation and execution, giving them a glimpse inside the programming system that so far has been mostly treated as a black box in introductory modules.

+!!! info "Priority"
+    When writing programs to solve problems, the general priority should be the following:

+    1. *Correctness*: Can your program run and solve the problem correctly.
+    2. *Efficiency*: Can your program solve the problem in an efficient way.
+    3. *Maintainability*: Can your program be maintained and improved upon by multiple people.

+    The priority in CS1010 is correctness.
+CS2040/S teaches you about how to increase efficiency while CS2030/S focuses more on maintainability.
+However, you should never sacrifice on correctness.

 ## The Choice of Java